 Unfortunately, just like many fraternal organizations, interest ebbed in the 1980′s and 1990′s.
 As a result, the Lodge became less active on campus and eventually gave its charter back to the Grand Lodge in August 1999.
 At this time, nearly $20,000 was donated to the University’s Library for the installation of personal computers to be used for researching and studies; a memorial plaque hangs in the African studies wing.

 The Lodge has ambitious goals to increase that number and return to their former glory.
-As of July 1, 2014 we have 60 members and will be initiating four in the fall.
-We are also working closely with the University to develop programs on campus which were once in place, from participation in interfaith services at Marsh Chapel, lectures on Fraternalism in American Culture, blood drives, social events, and more!
+We now have more than 60 members and continue to welcome new men into our fraternity.
+We work closely with the University to develop programs on campus which were once in place, from participation in interfaith services at Marsh Chapel, lectures on Fraternalism in American Culture, blood drives, social events, and more!
 These are exciting times for the Lodge, and we invite you to join us!